matt2000/php-renaissance-reveal/README.md

 # The PHP Renaissance
 ## by Matt Chapman, @matt2000

+Original presented at All Things Open 2014, Raleigh, NC.

 You probably just want to look at the PDF.
 Content.md has the same text, plus speaker notes.